The best part? It’s actually fairly simply to look after tadpoles as they develop into frogs. Let’s get started!

 While you’re watching them grow, learn about them.

 - The Wide-mouthed Frog by Keith Faulkner

 - Where do Frog Come From by Alex Vern

 - Tale of a Tadpole by Karen Wallace

 Tadpole Care: Setting your frogs free

 Children love keeping tadpoles and watching them transform into frogs.
-It’s a memory they’ll remember for ever.
+It’s a memory they’ll hang on to forever.

 Other frog activities